iv461/icey/icey/doc/using_tf.md

 }
 ```

-So, we are usually always interested in getting the transform for a time of another topic: We are therefore **synchronizing** the transform with another topic.
+So, we are usually always interested in getting the transform for a time of another topic: We are therefore *synchronizing* the transform with another topic.

-Other variants of this pattern, that are rather anti-patterns, are:
+Other variants of this pattern (that are rather anti-patterns) are:

-1. Assuming the latest transform in the buffer is approximately the same as the stamp (Source: [Nav2 Stack](https://github.com/ros-navigation/navigation2/blob/main//nav2_costmap_2d/plugins/costmap_filters/keepout_filter.cpp#L177) ):
+1. Just taking the last transform in the buffer to avoid waiting, and therefore assuming the latest transform in the buffer is approximately the same as the message stamp (Source: [Nav2 Stack](https://github.com/ros-navigation/navigation2/blob/main//nav2_costmap_2d/plugins/costmap_filters/keepout_filter.cpp#L177) ):
 ```cpp

 void on_camera_iamge(sensor_msgs::Image::SharedPtr img) {